erentechlabs/compilemymind/content/posts/spring-boot-layered-architecture/index.md

 ## Conclusion

-Using layered architecture with `@Controller`, `@Service`, and `@Repository` in Spring Boot helps you write code that is clean, testable, and maintainable.
+Using layered architecture with `Controller`, `Service`, and `Repository` in Spring Boot helps you write code that is clean, testable, and maintainable.
 These annotations clearly separate responsibilities, making your application easier to build and evolve.